-Activity #1 ~ Anchor Charts
+Teaching Idea #1 ~ Anchor Charts

 The day before beginning The Whipping Boy, I displayed the following anchor charts in the classroom.
 These stayed up for the duration of the novel.
 As students read, we added character traits.
 Once we had read approximately half the book, the characters’ main problems were added.
 At the end of the novel, the solutions to these problems were also added.

 Have students compare different book covers to determine which best represents the story.
 This webpage shows six different covers for comparison.

 Teaching Idea #3 ~ The Whipping Boy – Full Movie on YouTube

 On the RIF website, you’ll find memory games, crossword puzzles, and word searches.
 These interactive activities are great fun for students and greatly improve vocabulary skills.